kframework/matching-logic-prover/prover/src/README.md

 /\ L1 =/= 0
 ```

-We use soft embedding for now.
+We use shallow embedding for now.

 ## Modules